ioying/charting_library_tradingview_/CONTRIBUTING.md

 ##If you are experiencing issues

 We are always eager to help you.
-But we are really busy guys, because we work hard to make Charting Library even better, so we don’t have much time.
+But we are really busy guys, because we work hard to make Charting Library even better, so we donâ€™t have much time.
 Please help us spend our time effectively and always update your Library's build to the latest `unstable` version to check if the issue still happens.
 Contact us if it does.

 **The latest version is always available at https://demo_chart.tradingview.com**

-Also, check the data you are passing to the Charting Library and make sure it matches our requirements as described in the documentation.
-Pay special attention to SymbolInfo content because it's the most common place to make an error (according to our statistics).

-You can watch the output of our [demo data](http://demo_feed.tradingview.com/symbols?symbol=AA) service and compare it to yours to ensure your backend behaves like it should.

 ##Reporting a bug
 * Report the version of the library.
 You can check it with `TradingView.version()` from the browser console.